GlobalFishingWatch/paper-industrial-activity/analysis/timeseries/interpolation/README.md

 Linearly interpolate the time series at the missing pixel locations.

-Edit parameters in the header of each script, and run in the following order:
+Edit parameters in the header of each script, and run (in the following order):

-1) Run query to get pixels to interpolate -> feather dataframe
+Run query to get pixels to interpolate -> feather dataframe

         python query.py

-2) Interpolate one 3D field at a time:
+Interpolate one 3D field at a time:

         python interp.py

         Fields:
         ais_fishing
         ais_nonfishing
         dark_fishing
         dark_nonfishing
         ais_nonfishing_100
         dark_nonfishing_100

-3) Merge the interpolated 3D fields and upload to BigQuery.
+Merge the interpolated 3D fields and upload to BigQuery.

-    python merges
+        python merge.py